On tour with Richard Barrow

 Those around nod, knowingly.
 Enough said.

-Somewhere along the line Richard’s name is incorrectly recorded and we are told we will be joined by a Richard Burrow.
-Of course, we wouldn’t be the bunch of fun-loving bloggers, if this doesn’t provide much entertainment for us all and merciless teasing.
-Mr Barrow is nothing but a true gent throughout and takes it all in his calm focussed stride.
+Somewhere along the line, Richard’s name is incorrectly recorded, and we are told we will be joined by a Richard Burrow.
+Of course, we wouldn’t be a bunch of fun-loving bloggers if this didn’t provide us with plenty of entertainment and merciless teasing.
+Mr Barrow is nothing but a true gent throughout and takes it all in his calm, focused stride.

 Thailand Village Academy